Completed

 Background

-Surveillance systems that collect data on occupational exposures can provide important information on population-level trends to support the primary prevention of occupational diseases.
-Exposure surveillance consists of the ongoing assessment and monitoring of chemical use and worker exposures in industries.
+Exposure to toxic substances in the workplace is an important disease risk factor.
+Surveillance systems that collect data on occupational exposures can provide important information to support the primary prevention of occupational diseases.
+Occupational exposure surveillance consists of the ongoing assessment and monitoring of workplace chemical use and worker exposures.

 Methods

-We used data from 2011 to 2015 from the TRA Program to examine the industrial use of hazardous substances by sector, by region and by substance type to demonstrate potential applications of the TRA data for exposure surveillance.
-The data were analysed by sector (using 3-digit North American Industry Classification System codes), geographically by Public Health Unit and by carcinogen type (e.g. lung carcinogens).
+We used data from Ontario’s TRA Program to examine the industrial use of hazardous substances from 2011 to 2015.
+We analyzed the data by sector, by region (Public Health Unit) and by substance type to demonstrate potential applications of the TRA data for exposure surveillance and highlight potential workplace exposures of concern occurring in Ontario industries.

 Implications